vaikor-amazon/sagemaker-hyperpod-recipes/README.md

 - Update `launcher_scripts/llama/run_hf_llama3_8b_seq16k_gpu_p5x16_pretrain.sh`

-    - `your_contrainer`: A Deep Learning container.
+    - `your_container`: A Deep Learning container.
 To find the most recent release of the SMP container, see Release notes for the SageMaker model parallelism library.

     - (Optional) You can provide the HuggingFace token if you need pre-trained weights from HuggingFace by setting the following key-value pair:
     ```